-Paper alerts (the method used by medical device manufacturers and distributors to alert hospitals of a recall that affects the product they received) sometimes get lost and do not reach the intended organization.
+Paper recalls and safety alerts (the method used by medical device manufacturers and distributors to alert hospitals of a recall that affects the product they received) sometimes get lost and do not reach the intended organization.
 Years ago, to try to help with that, solutions popped up in the market, providing hospitals with a feed of all recalls issued (we will call these solutions “broadcasters”).
 The idea was to provide information on every single recall issued, so that nothing would be missed.
 Unfortunately, an unintended consequence is an overflow of confusion.

 Broadcasters are those companies, like television broadcasters, who provide news regardlessof whether it is relevant to you.
 For example, some hospitals that receive a recall notice directly from a supplier (because they are affected by such a recall) will in turn notify the broadcaster who will then forward that notice to all the hospitals they serve, whether that recall affects them or not.
 These broadcasters are getting the word out about the recall, but they are also creating lots of confusion and redundancy.